The New Doctoral School

 Thanks to the project a new study programme is being developed in which students will have the opportunity to shape their own individual path of study, working with professors and research teams of IFiS PAN, and benefit from the Institute’s well-developed international network of contacts.
 The new programme, besides giving a solid philosophical or sociological grounding is open to an interdisciplinary view of research problems.
 The project provides support for study trips abroad and for participation in three summer schools with programmes devised in cooperation with foreign scholars.
 Doctoral students joining the project will be provided with stipends helping them to concentrate on their own development.
 They will also be able to take advantage of other opportunities offered by IFiS PAN, such as participation in competitions for grants to carry out their own doctoral research.

-The GSSR PhD Programme is open to candidates who want to develop any area of contemporary philosophical problems as well as the history of philosophy.
+Doctoral studies at the GSSR are open to candidates who want to develop any area of contemporary philosophical problems as well as the history of philosophy.
 In particular research group investigations concern both continental philosophy together with its most contemporary currents concerning philosophy of politics, philosophy of culture, philosophical anthropology and philosophy of science as well as analytical philosophy, cognitive science, ancient and medieval thought.
 At the same time the School is open to bold and innovative currents in methods of theoretical research.

 Similarly, we deal with all areas of sociological problems broadly understood, whether related to cultural studies and institutional approaches, or to social structure, big data and advanced qualitative and quantitative methods.
 To give one example among many possible profiles, we seek sociology applicants who seek to develop their methodological skills in quantitative research and learn to apply appropriately cross-country comparisons, multilevel modelling, response style, model selection, machine learning, latent variable modelling etc. in their substantive studies in various research fields.
 We also look for candidates devoted to cultural and institutional studies in various fields.
 Students with a degree in Sociology or in another related discipline (including social anthropology, ethnography, history, education studies, economics, psychology, and biology) are invited to apply.